elementary/website/docs/human-interface-guidelines.md

 ### Colored vs. Symbolic Icons {#colored-vs-symbolic}

-The use of full-color and symbolic icons is not interchangeable, both have appropriate uses.
+The use of full-color and symbolic icons is not interchangeable; both have appropriate uses.

-Full color icons are best used for:
+Full-color icons are best used for:
 * application icons
 * files and mimetypes
 * device icons